-- A. The verb, to be terrified, affrighted, pictures frightened horses about to stampede.1 - B. These adversaries were out to create fear, not present counter-arguments.
-They would be able to read the fearlessness of the saints.
-They were destined for destruction. - C. On the other hand, the believer's ability to stand up to the pressure was a token of their salvation.
+- A. The verb, to be terrified, affrighted, pictures frightened horses about to stampede. - B. The adversaries would be able to read the fearlessness of the saints.
+They were destined for destruction.

+C. On the other hand, the believer's ability to stand up to the pressure was a token of their salvation.